nystudio107/seomatic/README.md

 * **Site SEO Keywords** - Google ignores this tag; though other search engines do look at it.
 Utilize it carefully, as improper or spammy use most likely will hurt you, or even have your site marked as spam.
 Avoid overstuffing the keywords and do not include keywords that are not related to the specific page you place them on.
 * **Site SEO Image** - This is the image that will be used for display as the global website brand, as well as on Twitter Cards and Facebook OpenGraph that link to the website.
 It should be an image that displays well when cropped to a square format (for Twitter)
 * **Site Owner** - The type of entity that owns this website.
+* **Site Twitter Card Type** - With Twitter Cards, you can attach rich photos and information to Tweets that drive traffic to your website.
+Users who Tweet links to your content will have a “Card” added to the Tweet that’s visible to all of their followers.
+* **Site Facebook Open Graph Type** - Adding Open Graph tags to your website influences the performance of your links on social media by allowing you to control what appears when a user posts a link to your content on Facebook.

 You can use any Craft `environmentVariables` in these fields in addition to static text, e.g.: